aokadri11/AbdulRahman_Portfolio/README.md

 # AbdulRahman_Portfolio
-This repository contains my Data Analytics portfolio projects ranging from SQL, PowerBi and Excel.
+This repository that I have created to showcase my skills and contains my Data Analytics portfolio projects ranging from SQL, PowerBi and Excel.